Shared experiences of adult siblings

 Meaningful sibling relationship

-- Enjoying time together
+• Enjoying time together

-- Having a shared family history
+• Having a shared family history

-- Taking pride in the achievements and life satisfaction of your brother or sister
+• Taking pride in the achievements and life satisfaction of your brother or sister

-- Finding enjoyment in your brother or sister’s unique personality
+• Enjoying your brother or sister’s unique personality

-- Unconditional love from your brother or sister
+• Feeling loved by your brother or sister

 Sibling strengths

-- Advocating for disabled people
+• Advocating for disabled people

-- Appreciating your own heath and opportunities
+• Appreciating your own heath, opportunities and life

 Read more sibling strengths, written by the National adult sibling support group here.